layilin/SP23-33852/_annotations/guidelines second round of footnoting.md

 Examples of animal names: *Scomberomorus cavalla* (Cuvier, 1829), *Leontopithecus caissara* Lorini and Persson, 1990.
 Note that sometimes, the namer and date are in parentheses, and sometimes, they are not.
 Also, unlike plant names, animal names include dates.

 If you cite the name of a family, it should be capitalized but not italicized.
-For example, see this example footnote:
+For example, see this example footnote: "117.558 herald-lark.
+Any of several small birds of the family Alaudidae.
+Renowned for their singing and mostly found in the Old World."